The following is a Q&A on games protections and cloning by MiRROR. Hope it clears up those questions you have.

 Q-6: If burning these ‘CloneCDs’ is required, do I need specific hardware in order to get a working backup copy ?

 A-6: Good hardware is always recommended, this does not mean the most expensive one or the best is required, in practice any CDRW/DVDRW burner is able to produce working ‘CloneCDs’ if you follow the instructions and stay away from using ‘Emulation’ or ‘Loaders’ that are frequently getting blacklisted by a software update of the protection engine.

 Q-7: How does a ‘Protection Engine’ work, what is its main function and purpose ?

 A-7: The main focus of current PC-CDROM Game protections is to prevent cracking, backward engineering and mass manufacturing copyrighted software, operations include scanning for possible emulation, virtual drive detection, media is scanned for ability to write or format, the three of the currently most popular protections that we will be covering in this Q&A are also checking for specific anomalies that are present on the retail disc and help verify its authenticity.

-A-8: There are a number of applications used typical for each protection to make sure it is 100% before actually burn testing, these are CDMage scan that will determine if the image structure is unmodified and weather or not it contains unwanted errors, DPMViewer or BWAReader will show if the physical sector scan is clean and correct.
-Quality is top priority when it comes to CloneCDs, if the image is less than perfect, it may fail to run.
+A-8: There are a number of applications used typically for each protection to make sure it is 100% before actually burn to test, these are CDMage scan that will determine if the image structure is unmodified and whether or not it contains unwanted errors, DPMViewer or BWAReader will show if the physical sector scan is clean and correct.
+Quality is a top priority when it comes to CloneCDs, if the image is less than perfect, it may fail to run.

 Q-9: How come this Q&A is only covering SafeDisc, SecuROM and StarForce ?